cheradenine/mparse/README.md

 ```

+### Handling whitespace

+Sometimes you want to ignore whitespace and sometimes you don't.
+For example, in the
+stylesheet example we can ignore blank lines and spaces around delimiters like `'{'`, etc. but
+for some property values whitespace becomes an important delimiter like in padding.

+To deal with this the library has different ways to express parsing whitespace.
+Use

+`parse_ws()` - When failing to find whitespace would be a parse error

+`parse_opt_ws()` - When whitespace is optional.

+`parse_ignoring_ws()` - to wrap a parser with optional whitespace on either end of it.

 ## Status

 This is very early experimental code.
-There no error reporting.
+There minimal error reporting.
 There may be bugs.
 There aren't enough tests.
+There will be breaking changes.

 More combinators may be useful, like `parse_until` or `skip_until` for comments.
 It is not
 hard to come up with more and build them out of the
 existing parsers.

-Input now is assumed to be in a single buffer and accessed via string_piece.
-It is a great abstraction for hadling parsing but I will have to extend this to
+Input now is assumed to be in a single buffer and accessed via string_view.
+It is a great abstraction for hadling parsing but input will likely need to be enhanced to handler large input streams.
-handle buffering of larger input streams.